couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ### Step 2.1: Couchbase Shell Initial Configuration

-Let's add the Couchbase Capella API Key and the OpenAI Configuration.
+Let's add the Couchbase Capella API Key and the LLM Configuration. yourOrgIdentifier can be whatever you want.
+It will be used later on to associate an API key with a cluster configuration.

 1. open `~/.cbsh/config` and edit this file with the following content: